finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 <a id="putsqltoquerydesign"></a>
 # **PutSqlToQueryDesign**
-> string PutSqlToQueryDesign (string body, bool? validateWithMetadata = null)
+> QueryDesign PutSqlToQueryDesign (string body, bool? validateWithMetadata = null)

 [EXPERIMENTAL] PutSqlToQueryDesign: Generates a SQL-design object from SQL string, if possible.